 All clients must be covered by comprehensive travel insurance which should cover cancellation, loss or damage to luggage and personal items and international medical evacuation.
 We also now recommend including Covid-19 cover in your insurance.

 Venture Uganda will require details of your insurance before departure.

 Venture Uganda has a 24/7 Duty Officer in Kampala, Uganda.

 For your peace of mind you may wish to know that Uganda has international-standard medical facilities in Kampala.

 We recommend that all British travellers register with the Foreign & Commonwealth Office to receive travel alerts.
-Travellers of other nationalities should check what services are available to them through their own governments.
+Travellers of other nationalities should check what services are available to them through their own governments and organisations.

-We carefully monitor the security situation in Uganda and surrounding countries using our own local network of contacts including Uganda Wildlife Authority, Association of Uganda Tour Operators (AUTO) and Uganda Tourism Board and following advice from organisations such as the UK Foreign and Commonwealth Office, UNHCR, British High Commission in Uganda,
+We carefully monitor the security situation in Uganda and surrounding countries using our own local network of contacts including Uganda Wildlife Authority, Association of Uganda Tour Operators (AUTO) and Uganda Tourism Board, social media channels and following advice from organisations such as the UK Foreign and Commonwealth Office, UNHCR, British High Commission in Uganda, CDC and others.